Winter Classes Begin Saturday, Dec. 6th! Register Today!

 Ecology: Man and His Environment

 The course presents basic ecological concepts and principles and their application and practice in our present environment.
 Topics include fossil fuel energy sources, nuclear energy, ecosystems, and agricultural chemicals and their effects on the environment.
+Activities include describing and defining key concepts, comparing the differences between a community and an ecosystem, and comparing & contrasting various environments.

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN: